Arizona Window Washers : We’re Hiring!

 The truth is, actually getting clean glass – glass that sparkles, that floods in the Arizona sunshine – takes more skill than acquiring base metal and a forge.
-We also want to warn you about a few common window cleaning sins, henceforth referred to as DIY window cleaning sins, which can ruin your efforts at success.
+We also want to warn you about a few common window sins, henceforth referred to as DIY window sins, which can ruin your efforts at success.
 These mistakes can easily happen whether or not you go and buy a commercial window cleaner from the grocery store or make your own.

 Use this article as your escape from those pitfalls.
 We’re looking into the seven deadliest sins of DIY window cleaning and providing you with practical tips and simple homemade solutions to help you keep that crystal-clear view you have been desiring.
 It doesn’t take an expert to do a good job.